 (2) A notice or demand forwarded by post shall be deemed to have been given or made, and to have been received at the time when, by ordinary course of post, the letter would be delivered.

-(3) When a notice of demand under this Act is required to be given or made to any owner or occupier whose name or address is unknown to the Minister or the Corporation, as the case requires, it shall not be necessary to name such owner or occupier, and such notice or demand may be served by placing it on some conspicuous part of the land of such owner or occupier, and by publishing it 3 times, at intervals of not less than a week between any 2 publications in a newspaper usually circulating in the district.
+(3) When a notice of demand under this Act is required to be given or made to any owner or occupier whose name or address is unknown to the Minister it shall not be necessary to name such owner or occupier, and such notice or demand may be served by placing it on some conspicuous part of the land of such owner or occupier, and by publishing it 3 times, at intervals of not less than a week between any 2 publications in a newspaper usually circulating in the district.

 (4) A notice or demand may be served on a corporation, or incorporated company, or the members of a partnership, by being delivered, left, or posted in a prepaid letter; the notice or demand being addressed in each case to the corporation, company, or partnership at the registered office or principal place of business thereof in the State.

-[Section 66 amended by No. 119 of 1984 s.
+[Section 66 amended: No. 119 of 1984 s.
 17; No. 25 of 1985 s.
 316 and 320; No. 73 of 1995 s.
 130; No. 38 of 2007 s.
-101(1).]
+101(1); No. 25 of 2012 s.
+68.]

 67. Notices bind persons claiming under owner or occupier